Boards & Commissions

 The Band Commission supervises the activities of the Wheaton Municipal Band, which performs Thursday evening concerts during the summer season.

 The Bicycle Advisory Commission is a group of volunteers established to help advise on the implementation of the Wheaton Bicycle Plan, which aims to improve the environment by reducing vehicle traffic.
-Wheaton City Code requires residency within the City limits of Wheaton to be part of Commission.
+Wheaton City Code requires residency within the City limits of Wheaton to be part of the Commission.

 The Board of Fire and Police Commissioners is responsible for testing, appointing, and promoting the sworn personnel of the Fire and Police departments, except for the Fire and Police chiefs, Fire and Police deputy chiefs, and Police division commanders.
 The board also conducts disciplinary hearings.